-4. With regard to the legislation aspect, all relevant provisions are enacted by the legislature.
-The guidelines only seek to explain in simple language the relevant provisions based on the electoral law, and where applicable to give examples to illustrate the best practices.

-5. In order to ensure the fairness of an election, safeguarding the autonomy and secrecy of the vote is the most important principle of the electoral law.
+- 4. With regard to the legislation aspect, all relevant provisions are enacted by the legislature.
+The guidelines only explain in simple language the relevant provisions under the electoral law, and where applicable illustrate with examples the best practices. - 5.
+In order to ensure the fairness of an election, safeguarding the autonomy and secrecy of the vote are the most important principles of the electoral law.
 Electors must mark the ballot papers by themselves inside the voting compartments, and are not required to disclose their voting preference.

-It is a criminal offence to influence the voting preference of the elector by corrupt conduct such as the use of force, threat, coercion, inducement, deception or obstruction; or by the illegal conduct of making false statements about a candidate.
-It is also a criminal offence to compel an elector to disclose his/her voting preference.
+It is a criminal offence to influence the voting preference of electors by corrupt conduct such as the use of force, threat, coercion, inducement, deception or obstruction; or by the illegal conduct of making false statements about a candidate.
+It is also a criminal offence to require an elector to disclose his/her voting preference.
 In any case, the voting choice is ultimately made by the elector voluntarily and under the protection of secrecy.
 Electors may well discuss among themselves their voting preference, but in no case involving any corrupt or illegal conduct.

-6 Nomination of candidates is an important part of an election.
-According to Annex I to the Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China ("Basic Law"), the Candidate Eligibility Review Committee ("CERC") shall be responsible for reviewing and confirming the eligibility of candidates for the Chief Executive ("CE") (for details of the CERC, please refer to paras.
-3.17 and 3.18 of Chapter 3).
-The CERC may request the Returning Officer ("RO") to provide advice to the CERC regarding the nomination of candidates.
-It may also make decisions pursuant to the opinion of the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region ("Committee on National Security").
-The Committee on National Security shall, on the basis of the review by the National Security Department of the Hong Kong Police Force, make findings regarding candidates' compliance with the legal requirements and conditions on "upholding the Basic Law and pledging allegiance to the Hong Kong Special Administrative Region ("HKSAR") of the People's Republic of China" and will issue an opinion to the CERC for those who fail to meet such legal requirements and conditions.
-According to Article 14 of the Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region ("the National Security Law"), no institution, organisation or individual in the Region shall interfere with the work of the Committee on National Security.
-Information relating to the work of the Committee on National
+6. Nomination of candidates is an important part of an election.
+According to Annex II to the Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China ("Basic Law"), the Candidate Eligibility Review Committee ("CERC") shall be responsible for reviewing and confirming the eligibility of candidates for the LegCo members (for details of the CERC, please refer to Section 6 of Chapter 5).
+The CERC may request the Returning Officers ("ROs") to provide advice to the CERC regarding the nomination of candidates.
+It may also make decisions pursuant to the opinion of the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region ("National Security Committee").
+The National Security Committee shall, on the basis of the review by the National Security Department of the Hong Kong Police Force ("HKPF"), make findings regarding candidates' compliance with the legal requirements and conditions on "upholding the Basic Law and pledging allegiance to the Hong Kong Special Administrative Region ("HKSAR") of the People's Republic of China" and will issue an opinion to the CERC for those who fail to meet such legal requirements and conditions.
+According to Article 14 of the Law of the People's Republic of China on Safeguarding National Security in the HKSAR ("the Hong Kong National Security Law"), no institution, organisation or individual in the Region shall interfere with the work of the National Security Committee.
+Information relating to the work of the National Security Committee shall not be subject to disclosure.
+As stipulated in Annex II to the

-Security shall not be subject to disclosure.
-As stipulated in Annex I to the Basic Law and the electoral law, no legal proceedings may be instituted in respect of a decision made by the CERC on the eligibility of a candidate pursuant to the opinion of the Committee on National Security.
-For details, please refer to Chapter 3.
+Basic Law and the electoral law, no legal proceedings may be instituted in respect of a decision made by the CERC on the eligibility of a candidate pursuant to the opinion of the National Security Committee.
+For details, please refer to Chapter 5.